comp426-2022-fall/a99-Team-11/docs/Database.md

 ### 1. function add_item:

-Adds items to the database table grocery_list.
+Adds items to the database table grocery_list. function takes one parameter as item.

 ### 2. function list_items: